COSMIC-PopSynth/COSMIC/docs/pages/develop/adding-options.rst

 Been here before and just making sure you're not missing anything?
 Here's a quick checklist:

 - ``src/cosmic/src``: Add the new option to the relevant COSMIC code file and **test your changes**!
-- ``docs/pages/inifile.rst``: Add the new option to the configuration docs page
+- ``docs/cosmic-settings.json``: Add the new option to the JSON file
-- ``examples/Params.ini``: Add comment with explanation to the default inifile
-- ``examples/CMCParams.ini``: Add comment with explanation to the default CMC inifile

 Code changes
 ------------